Vars

 Sets the named value to the specified value.
 You can use this method as an alternative to indexing the collection.

 You can store any type of variable in a Vars collection, although not all types can be saved to disk.
-If you want your variable to be persistent you should only use bool, int, string, date, currency or a Vector of those types.
+If you want your variable to be persistent you should only use bool, int, string, date, currency or a of those types.
 Variables are not persistent by default.
 If you need them to be saved across a restart, you need to request it explicitly.
 Here is an example in VBScript: `Dim varName, varValue1, varValue2 varName = "MyVariableName"

 if (DOpus.Vars.Exists(varName)) then varValue1 = DOpus.Vars.Get(varName) DOpus.Output varName & " = " & varValue1 else DOpus.Output varName & " does not exist yet." end if